7 CAD Best Practices for Successful Design Projects

 3. Use Blocks and Xrefs to Save Time

 Blocks make it easy to use the same component in many places.
 When you change one, all matching blocks update at once.
-It saves time, cuts down on repetitive tasks, and keeps your drawings clean.
+It saves time, cuts down on repetitive tasks, and keeps your technical drawings clean.

 For larger sections like floor plans or site layouts, it’s better to use external references, also called Xrefs.